Allan McKeown: Early life

-McKeown was born in Ealing, London on 21 May 1946.
-His parents Edith Mabel (née Humphries) and Albert Victor McKeown moved first to Hackney and then to Hainault, Essex.
-His father was the Clerk of Works at the new estate.
-Educated at Beal Grammar school in Ilford, he left early and became a trainee hairdresser at Vidal Sassoon in Bond Street.
-He was a figure in the London scene of the 1960s, and in 1966 he opened his own salon.
-As a hairdresser, he worked on the TV show Sunday Night at the London Palladium and the films if....
-(1968), Villain and Get Carter (both 1971).
+McKeown was born in Ealing, London, on 21 May 1946.
+His parents, Edith Mabel (née Humphries) and Albert Victor McKeown, moved first to Hackney and later to Hainault, Essex, where his father served as the Clerk of Works at a new estate.
+Educated at Beal Grammar School in Ilford, McKeown left early to become a trainee hairdresser at Vidal Sassoon on Bond Street.
+He became a notable figure in the London scene of the 1960s, and in 1966, he opened his own salon.
+As a hairdresser, he worked on the television programme Sunday Night at the London Palladium and the films if....
+(1968), Villain, and Get Carter (both 1971).

 Career

 Television producer

-In 1969, he changed course and became a producer at James Garrett and Partners, at the time the largest TV commercials producer in the UK.
+In 1969, he changed career paths and became a producer at James Garrett and Partners, which was the largest television commercial production company in the UK at the time.
 He was appointed managing director shortly after joining.
-He left to form a production company WitzEnd with Dick Clement and Ian La Frenais.
-Initially making commercials, then the feature film Porridge (US: Doing Time, 1979).
-McKeown was the executive producer for Central Television's Auf Wiedersehen, Pet, with Clement and La Frenais as the show's main writers.
+He eventually left to form the production company WitzEnd with Dick Clement and Ian La Frenais.
+Initially focused on commercials, the company moved into feature film production with Porridge (released in the US as Doing Time, 1979).
+McKeown served as executive producer for Central Television's Auf Wiedersehen, Pet, with Clement and La Frenais as the show's main writers.

 He was one of the first independent television producers in the UK.
-McKeown not only produced in Britain with his company, WitzEnd, but also produced in the US for all of the networks.
-In 1986, Witzend acquired SelecTV, a company at that time primarily concerned with operating then-novel cable TV networks in the UK, and in the process became a public company.
-By 1988, all interest in SelecTV continuing as a cable operator was dropped, with the disposal of all related assets.
-The company was now solely focussed on production, and grew as it added Alomo, a venture with writers Laurence Marks and Maurice Gran to its stable of production companies.
-In 1990, McKeown was a founding member of the Meridian consortium.
-The consortium was awarded the ITV television franchise for the South East of England.
+McKeown not only produced content in Britain through WitzEnd, but also worked in the US for all the major networks.
+In 1986, WitzEnd acquired SelecTV, a company then primarily concerned with operating fledgling cable TV networks in the UK, and in the process became a public company.
+By 1988, SelecTV ceased its operations as a cable operator, disposing of all related assets.
+The company shifted its focus entirely to production, expanding by adding Alomo—a venture with writers Laurence Marks and Maurice Gran—to its stable of production companies.
+In 1990, McKeown was a founding member of the Meridian consortium, which was awarded the ITV television franchise for the South East of England.

 McKeown was responsible for all of Meridian's comedy programming.
-In 1994 SelecTV (a cable TV channel re-using the name of the former operator) launched its programming, mainly programs produced by McKeown and selected Yorkshire TV offerings.
-In March 1996, McKeown accepted £51 million for SelecTV, now a broadcaster and a major supplier of television programs, from Pearson, then owner of the Financial Times.
-McKeown returned to the US producing the HBO comedy series, Tracey Takes On... for wife, Tracey Ullman.
-The series won seven Primetime Emmy Awards.
-McKeown invested in the media launching web site itstv.com, an international distribution web site.
-The company was sold in March 2000.
-In 2007, McKeown launched Allan McKeown Presents, Ltd. The company produced the Indian comedy series, Mumbai Calling as well as Tracey Ullman's State of the Union (2008–10).
+In 1994, SelecTV (by then a cable TV channel reusing the name of the former operator) launched its own programming, consisting mainly of shows produced by McKeown and selected offerings from Yorkshire TV.
+In March 1996, McKeown accepted £51 million for SelecTV—now a broadcaster and a major supplier of television programming—from Pearson, then owner of the Financial Times.
+McKeown returned to the US to produce the HBO comedy series Tracey Takes On... for his wife, Tracey Ullman.
+The series went on to win seven Primetime Emmy Awards.
+McKeown later invested in the media industry by launching the international distribution website itstv.com, which was sold in March 2000.
+In 2007, McKeown launched Allan McKeown Presents, Ltd., which produced the Indian comedy series Mumbai Calling and Tracey Ullman's State of the Union (2008–10).